ECCC-MSC/open-data/docs-dev/faq/readme_en.md

 This will then reach the same download speed as if all the GRIB files were in a single zip file.

+## The data available for an X system is only in NetCDF format, how to manipulate files in this format?

+There is a section on [data format](../msc-datamart/readme_en#data-formats) where information about the NetCDF data format can be found.
+In addition, the __GDAL__ function allows you to manipulate this data format more easily by giving precise information about the data matrix.

+## What is the datum of model X?

+You can use the free [GDAL](https://www.gdal.org/) tool to retrieve datum and projection information for our GRIB2 files.
+The following command will provide the datum and projection of the file:

+gdalinfo file.grib2

+In the output, information starts with "Coordinate System is:".

+## Can I have the topography of model X?

+The model topography is the field HGT_SFC (Model topography - Smoothed) of the prognostic hour 00.

+## Can I have the land sea mask of model X?

+You can use the variable LAND_SFC_0 (Land cover) of prognostic hour 00 to determine this mask.
+Where the value is 0, it is sea, where the value is not 0, it is land (or portion of it).

+## Is it possible to download the data in another format than the one available on the MSC Datamart?

+Unfortunately, it is not possible to download data from the MSC Datamart in any other format than the one available.
+However, the section on [data format](../msc-datamart/readme_en#data-formats) can help you manipulate the data more easily.
+Also, with the [Web Coverage Service (WCS)](../msc-geomet/ web-services_en.md #web-coverage-service-wcs) section of GeoMet, it is possible to convert the raster formats GeoTIFF and NetCDF.
+Soon, it will also be possible to convert GRIB2 data with GeoMet.
+Note that, for example, it is not possible to convert a GRIB2 format to a CSV format.
+GRIB2 is a raster data format (with pixels) while CSV is for vector data (point line polygon).

+## Is it possible to access variables other than those available on the MSC Datamart for system X or is the list exhaustive?

+The list is not exhaustive.
+We are always very open to receive feedback from users and to know their needs.
+It is possible to communicate with us via the email address: ec.dps-client.ec@canada.ca.

 ## Can I have the current weather observation?

 We have two XML products that contain the observations of the Environment and Climate Change Canada station network.